Justin Turner Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.90 team ERA ranks 11th among all MLB pitching staffs.
+- The Guardians have a 3.94 team ERA that ranks 12th among all league pitching staffs.

-- Guardians pitchers combine to allow 23 home runs (0.9 per game), the sixth-fewest in baseball.
+- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (24 total, 0.9 per game).

-- Plesac (1-1) gets the starting nod for the Guardians in his fifth start of the season.
-He has a 6.50 ERA in 18 2/3 innings pitched, with 13 strikeouts.
+- The Guardians will send Allen (1-0) out for his second start of the season.

-- The right-hander last appeared on Sunday against the Miami Marlins, when he went five innings, allowing three earned runs while giving up 10 hits.
+- His last time out came on Sunday against the Miami Marlins, when the left-hander threw six innings, surrendering one earned run while giving up five hits.

-- In four games this season, the 28-year-old has an ERA of 6.50, with 6.5 strikeouts per nine innings.
-Opponents are hitting .354 against him.

 © 2023 Data Skrive.
 All rights reserved.